-Estimates are made for both current and medium term (10 years) demand.
+Estimates are made for both current and medium term (5 to 10 years) demand.
 Ideally such demand estimates should be based on statistical analysis, utilizing historical data.
-However, with breadfruit being a small new commercial industry, the necessary data required for such statistical analysis is not available.
+However, with breadfruit being a small, new commercial industry, the necessary data required for such statistical analysis is not available.
 Furthermore, recent technological and consumer preference changes have been such that these would not be captured by standard econometric analysis.
 Thus, the estimates made are more qualitative in nature based on the information that is available.
-As such they should be seen as a guide to private investment breadfruit production and processing opportunities and for public sector support in term of policy, investment in infrastructure and technical assistance.
+As such, they should be seen as a guide for private sector to invest in breadfruit production and processing opportunities and for public sector support in term of policy, investment in infrastructure and technical assistance.
 The conclusions from the analysis are: